From Silent Movies to Found Footage

-Sure, a lot of really terrible movies were churned out during this period but amidst the dross were some absolute classics from some of the best names in the business including John Carpenter (The Fog, The Thing, Prince of Darkness), James Cameron (Aliens, 1986), David Cronenberg (Videodrome, The Dead Zone, The Fly) and Sam Raimi (The Evil Dead series).
+Sure, a lot of really terrible movies were churned out during this period but amidst the dross were some absolute classics from some of the best names in the business including John Carpenter (The Fog, The Thing, Prince of Darkness), James Cameron (Terminator, Aliens), David Cronenberg (Videodrome, The Dead Zone, The Fly) and Sam Raimi (The Evil Dead series).

 And, of course, there was Stephen Spielberg, who wrote and produced 1982's Poltergeist and also made us laugh in 1984's creature comedy, Gremlins.
 Another comedy horror classic, Ghostbusters, also came out that year.
 If you've never seen it do yourself a favour, ignore the much-maligned remake and check out the original instead – your funny bone will thank you for it.